datvithanh/computer-networking/README.md

 # computer-networking
-This repo contains all my works for computer networking semester 20181 at HUST including homeworks and project
+This repo contains all my works for computer networking class semester 20181 at HUST including homeworks and project